akanksha008-p/focus-flow-todo-app/README.md

 - Add deadlines/reminders
 - Add drag and drop task sorting

-Made with 💻 and curiosity.
+Made with 💻 and curiosity
 CSS
 JavaScript